(testosterone) nasal gel

 What is Natesto?

-- Natesto is a prescription medicine that contains testosterone and is used to treat adult males who have low or no testosterone and with conditions associated with low or no testosterone.
+- Natesto is a prescription medicine that contains testosterone and is used to treat adult males who have low or no testosterone due to certain medical conditions.

 - Your healthcare provider will test the testosterone level in your blood before you start and while you are using Natesto.